nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Archiving a Case while all Cases are being shown

     1. Prerequisites: List all cases using the `list case` command.
 Multiple cases in the list.

-	1. Test case: `archive case 1`
+    1. Test case: `archive case 1`<br>
 	Expected: First case is archived.
 Details of the archived case shown in the result display.
 	Doing a `list archive` should show the archived case at the bottom of the list of archive cases.

-  	1. Test case: `archive case 0`
+    1. Test case: `archive case 0`<br>
 	Expected: No case is archived.
 Error details shown in the result display.
 	List of cases remains the same.

-  	1. Other incorrect archive commands to try: `archive`, `archive case`, `archive case x` (where x is larger than the list size)
+    1. Other incorrect archive commands to try: `archive`, `archive case`, `archive case x` (where x is larger than the list size)<br>
         Expected: Similar to previous.

     1. Unarchive commands can be tested in a similar fashion, with the prerequisites: List all archived cases using the `list archive` command.
 Multiple archived cases in the list.

 ### Undo
 1. Undoing a command